History

 Four ways technology influences your life:

-- tool use– refers to how some periods quicken the way tools change us.
+- tool use – means how we employ devices that in some periods quicken the way tools change us.

-- tool making– always this involves a relation among many tools, and
+- tool making – always means that technology involves a relation among many tools, &

-- technology as art – reminds us that three factors inhere in tools.
+- technology as art – reminds us that materials can and do reveal that three factors inhere in tools.

 Flying buttresses in Notre Dame cathedral, Paris.